metrorailings/OwlBlog/content/posts/week-9-circa-picks.md

 #### _History_

 Patrick Mahomes is not playing well.
 For whatever reason, the boy isn't in the right frame of mind for whatever reason.
-The Green Bay Packers aren't exactly a shabby defense known for surrendering easy yards either - it's very likely that
+The Green Bay Packers aren't exactly a shabby defense known for surrendering easy yards either in the pass game - if Mahomes is to ever right the ship this season, it likely won't come against this Packer defense.

-#### _History_

 #### _Weather_

+Cool windy day with clear skies

 ***